 A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
 It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.

-Our website uses Google Analytics, a service which transmits website traffic data to Google servers in the United States.
-Google Analytics does not identify individual users or associate your IP address with any other data held by Google.
-We use reports provided by Google Analytics to help us understand website traffic and webpage usage.
-For more information please read the article about Google Analytics Cookie Usage on Websites.
+Our website uses FeliCity Analytics, powered by Matomo Analytics, a service which transmits website traffic data to FeliCity servers located in Hungary.
+FeliCity Analytics does not identify individual users or associate your IP address with any other data held by FeliCity.
+We use reports provided by FeliCity Analytics to help us understand website traffic and webpage usage.
+For more information please read the article about cookies created by Matomo.